How to apply: applying essentials

 You can find details of the entry requirements for particular courses in our online prospectus.
 Please note that these represent our typical offer conditions only – we may make different offers in some cases.

 A full list of our formal policies relating to Admissions is available on our Policies webpages.
-This includes our Student Admissions Policy as well as policies on "acceptable" A level subjects, resits, and qualifications taken early.
+This includes our Student Admissions Policy as well as policies on A Level subject combinations, resits, and qualifications taken early.

-You can apply for an undergraduate course at Sheffield via UCAS (the Universities and Colleges Admissions Service).
-Information on how to do this is available on the UCAS website:
+You can apply for an undergraduate course at Sheffield via UCAS (the Universities and Colleges Admissions Service):

 Applications for places on courses starting the following September (except Medicine and Dentistry) should be submitted to UCAS between:

-- 1 September and 15 January for Home students
+- 1 September and 15 January to be guaranteed equal consideration with other applicants

 Applications for places on Medicine and Dentistry courses must be submitted between 1 September and 15 October.